cysouw/diathesis/text/c01_introduction.md

 ## The daunting diversity of diathesis

 The quintessential example of German diathesis, found in virtually every grammatical descriptions of German, is the *werden + Infinitiv* passive construction \Next[a].
-The important characteristic of this construction is that the state-of-affairs as described by the passive is essentially the same as in the corresponding active \Next[b], though the grammatical structure of course differs between the two expressions.
+A central characteristic of this construction is that the state-of-affairs as described by this passive is essentially the same as in the corresponding active \Next[b], though the sentence structure of course differs between the two expressions.

 \ex.
  \a.
 Das Gemälde wird (von einem Künstler) gemalt.
  \b.
 Der Künstler malt ein Gemälde.

-This approach to diathesis, viz. different grammatical sentence-structures that express approximately the same situation, is applicable to a large number of grammatical phenomena in German.
-For example, some verbs allow for passive-like constructions without any *werden* auxiliary \Next[a], other verbs allow for an alternation between a case-marked accusative and a prepositional phrase \Next[b].
-Further, there exist many different kinds of diathesis marked by a reflexive pronoun \Next[c] or marked by preverbs \Next[d].
-Many auxiliary-like construction beyond the *werden* passive also show diathesis \Next[e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalve, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
+This approach to diathesis, viz. different grammatical sentence structures that express approximately the same state-of-affairs, is applicable to a large number of grammatical phenomena in German.
+For example, some verbs allow for passive-like constructions without any *werden* auxiliary, often called 'anticausative' \Next[a].
+Other verbs allow for an alternation between a case-marked accusative and a prepositional phrase, often called 'antipassive' \Next[b].
+Further, there exist many different kinds of diathesis marked by a reflexive pronoun *sich* \Next[c] or marked by preverbs like *ent-* \Next[d].
+Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitive* \Next[e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalve, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
 Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.]

 \ex.
  \a.
 Der Doktor heilt den Schmerz.
 Der Schmerz heilt (durch den Doktor).